 Constant availability of a standardised product is extremely important to the patient

 Just like ‘normal’ medication, all patients are ‘set’ on a certain variety.
 Sometimes it can take a long time to get patients on the right variety with exactly the right dose on the basis of the existing five varieties.
 The same applies to the use of cannabis oil.
 Changing the dose or administering medication with a different genetic composition can have adverse consequences for individual patients.
-In some cases medicinal cannabis oil is used for children and adults with serious epilepsy.
-The Dutch Epilepsy Fund and doctors recommend changing brands as little as possible for epilepsy medication, because somebody can end up with a seizure after changing medication.

 Constant availability of a standardised product is extremely important to the doctor

 Quite rightly, doctors want to know exactly what they give to their patients and what its effects are.
 It takes a lot of time and effort for doctors to become used to prescribing cannabis.
 The reproducible chemical profile of standardised medicinal cannabis enables doctors to monitor the dose and the effectiveness in the same way as for other certified medication.
 As this medicinal cannabis is also produced in accordance with pharmaceutical standards (GMP), quality and safety are guaranteed as much as possible.
 As doctors have prescribed the same products from the Office of Medicinal Cannabis for years, they know what it does and they feel comfortable with it.
 The same applies to the pharmacists who ultimately hand over the product.